Around the Orta lake 26/04 – 30/04

 Along the eastern shore of Orta Lake, we will enjoy the panoramic views of the Cusio basin, noticing, among cobblestone villages and noble buildings, traces of the abandoned pastures, colonized by chestnut woods.

-Miasino - Arola
+Miasino - Boleto

 We will immerse ourselves in the Agogna Valley, the natural border between the plains and the Alps; after the moraine ridge of Gozzano, we will experience a pleasant lakeside walk, up to the small village of Pella.
 From here the trail starts to climb up, which, taking us through an easy trail to Arola, will lead us back to Valsesia.

-Arola - Valsesia
+Boleto - Valsesia

 Going back to Valsesia (named the greenest valley in Italy), we’ll arrive at the mountain pass where a superb view of Monte Rosa and other peaks above 4000 m will welcome us.